AppDaemon/appdaemon/docs/index.rst

 - It is no longer possible to automatically migrate from the legacy cfg style of config, and support for cfg files has been dropped.

-This has been on the cards for a while - if yo uare still using cfg files, use the latest 2.0 version of appdaemon to migrate to yaml style configuration before you upgrade to 3.0.
+This has been on the cards for a while - if you are still using cfg files, use the latest 2.0 version of appdaemon to migrate to yaml style configuration before you upgrade to 3.0.

 - App modules not listed in an apps.yaml file will no longer be loaded.
 Python modules may still be imported directly if they are in a directory in which other apps reside.